 In conclusion, MBA appreciates your efforts on this critical set of housing issues during a public health and safety crisis and a most difficult budget environment.
-We look forward to working with you to help advance this important legislation.
+We look forward to working with you to help advance this important legislation to the House floor as quickly as possible.